Tina Louise: Hollywood and Gilligan's Island

 Louise returned to the United States, began studying with Lee Strasberg, and became a member of the Actors Studio.
 In 1962, she guest-starred on the situation comedy The Real McCoys, portraying a country girl from West Virginia in the episode "Grandpa Pygmalion".
 She appeared with Bob Denver two years later in the beach party film For Those Who Think Young (1964).
 In 1964, she left the Broadway musical Fade Out – Fade In to portray movie star Ginger Grant on the situation comedy Gilligan's Island.
-Over time, she became unhappy with the role and was worried that it would typecast her.
-Although she continued to work in film and made guest appearances on television, she claimed repeatedly that playing Ginger had ruined her movie career.
-She did not appear in any of the subsequent Gilligan's Island sequel movies: Rescue from Gilligan's Island (1978), The Castaways on Gilligan's Island (1979), or The Harlem Globetrotters on Gilligan's Island (1981).
-Other actresses played the role of Ginger in the sequels.
-She maintained a steady acting career after the series ended, going on to appear in the Matt Helm spy spoof The Wrecking Crew (1969) with Dean Martin and in The Stepford Wives (1975).
-With the death of Dawn Wells in December 2020, she became the last surviving cast member of Gilligan’s Island.
+She did not appear in any of the subsequent Gilligan's Island sequel movies.
+She maintained a steady acting career after the series ended, going on to appear in the Matt Helm spy spoof The Wrecking Crew (1968) with Dean Martin and in The Stepford Wives (1975).

-Louise attempted to shed her comedic image by playing darker roles, such as a heroin addict in a 1974 episode of Kojak and as a cruel corrections officer in the 1976 television movie Nightmare in Badham County.
+In the 1970s, Louise took darker roles, such as a heroin addict in a 1974 episode of Kojak and as a cruel corrections officer in the 1976 television movie Nightmare in Badham County.
 Other credits from this era include the made-for-TV films Look What's Happened to Rosemary's Baby (1976) and SST: Death Flight (1977), and the soap opera Dallas during the 1978–1979 seasons.
 In the fall of 1984, she succeeded Jo Ann Pflug as Taylor Chapin on the syndicated soap opera Rituals.